AUTH-MINT/LongSeq/README.md

 You will also need to download, and format accordingly, the [EBM-NLP corpus](https://github.com/bepnye/EBM-NLP) using the scripts ``build_data.py`` and ``build_data_abstracts.py``.
 The preprocessed EBM data are provided in ``data/``.

+# Google Colab Notebook
+There is a [Google Colab Notebook for LonSeq](https://colab.research.google.com/drive/19zjqXnEcHWg3SxLdeL332FT5ftEDhgHC) that downloads the necessary files, EBM-NLP dataset, train and test LongSeq.

 # Results
 Detailed performance scores, per entity class, in terms of Precision, Recall, and F1 on all datasets.